FSB's Carney wants Libor reform tackled by spring 2014

-Finance officials from the Group of 20 major economies plan to task the Financial Stability Board (FSB) - which Carney heads - with overseeing the reform of such benchmarks, two sources familiar with the situation told Reuters.

-Carney also said the FSB, which coordinates regulators worldwide, might have a coordinating role in ensuring that any reforms to reference rates around the world live up to standards of transparency and good governance.
+Carney, also head of the Financial Stability Board (FSB), which coordinates financial regulations worldwide, said the FSB might have a coordinating role in ensuring that any reforms to reference rates around the world live up to standards of transparency and good governance.

 When asked how long it would take, he said it would probably be done by “next spring.”